Category: Vintage wrist watch

 Decimal wrist watch from Camerer Cuss, 1970s

 I came across this curious vintage timepiece when browsing The Vintage Wrist Watch Company.
-It is a 1970s metric or decimal wrist watch from the respected retailer Camerer Cuss.
+It is a 1970s metric or decimal wristwatch from the respected retailer Camerer Cuss.
 It is called decimal or metric because it only has 10-hour markers, which are subdivided into 100 minutes.
-I am not sure how practical this vintage…Read more
+I am not sure how practical this vintage decimal…Read more

 Gentlemen’s Longines vintage wrist watch, 1969.

 This is a beautiful looking Gentlemen’s vintage wristwatch from Longines, dating to 1969.
-I was drawn by the clean design and the originality of the watch, based on aesthetics alone, it would look great on my wrist.
-However, I am looking for classic vintage watches to add to my collection which have a depth to…Read more
+I was drawn by the clean design and the originality of the watch, based on visual appeal alone, it would look great on my wrist.
+However, I am looking for classic vintage watches to add to my collection which have a depth…Read more

 Vintage automatic and mechanical watches are both traditional mechanical watches that rely on mechanical parts to measure time instead of electronic components like modern quartz watches.
 Both mechanical and automatic watches use a complex series of gears, springs, and other mechanisms to maintain time.
 Strictly speaking, both movements are ‘mechanical’, the main difference between these…Read more